KiwiBryn/RAK811LoRaWAN-NetNF/README.md

 # RAK811LoRaWAN-NetNF
-A C# library for [LoRaAlliance LoRaWAN](https://lora-alliance.org/about-lorawan) connectivity for [RAKwireless](https://www.rakwireless.com/en-us) [RAK811 Module](https://store.rakwireless.com/products/rak811-lpwan-module) equipped [.Net nanoFramework](https://nanoframework.net/) powered devices.
+A C# library for [LoRaWAN](https://lora-alliance.org/about-lorawan) connectivity for [RAKwireless](https://www.rakwireless.com/en-us) [RAK811 Module](https://store.rakwireless.com/products/rak811-lpwan-module) equipped [.NET nanoFramework](https://nanoframework.net/) powered devices.

 The repo has the source code for the series of blog posts written as I built this library